TuKajuManKuja/x64-OS/README.md

 ## Setup

-Build an image for the build-environment: `$ docker build buildenv -t x64-os`
+Build an image for the build-environment: `docker build buildenv -t x64-os`

 (If you're having issues with apt, run the above command with `--network host`)